 “Five Favorite” is a feature on thewasofshall where I lay out my five favorite “x”.
 Sometimes they’re relevant to a season or holiday, mostly they’re not.
 It’s an all-around fun excuse to give my 100% amazingly awesome opinion.
-To see previous (and future) topics, click here.
-To participate, scroll all the way down.
+To see previous topics, click here.

 Hearing “book apps” makes me think of reading eBooks on a tablet – which is all fine and good except that I don’t do it.
 What I mean is really book adjacent apps that help me control and organize everything related to books themselves as well as the larger book culture.